SciCompKL/CoDiPack/documentation/Tutorial6.md

   \dot Y = \frac{\d f}{\d x}(x) \cdot \dot X
 \f]
 were \f$\dot X \in \R^{(n \times k)}\f$ is now a matrix.
-Each column of the matrix can be set to a unit vector and then the full Jacobian of \f$f\f$ can be evaluated.
+Each column of the matrix can be set to a unit vector and then the full Jacobian of \f$f\f$ can be evaluated in one sweep.
 The code for the driver is:

 ~~~~{.cpp}